-We are a group of ecologists interested in how Nature works, in an ecological and
+We are a group of scientists interested in how Nature works– from understanding the

-evolutionary context.
-We work mainly at the organismal level, but we also deal with
+We work mainly at the organismal level, but we also deal with processes at the cellular

-(ii) Biochemical and hormonal interplay in intimate insect-plant relationships such
+(ii) Biochemical and hormonal interplay in intimate insect-

 (v) The solid and fluid mechanics of insect life.